DracoRSA/Thuria.Calot/readme.md

 * **CreateRandomFrom\<T>** - Select random value from a collection of values
 * **CreateRandomCollection** - Create a collection of random values
+* **CreateRandomArray** - Create an array of random values of the specified array type

 **CreateRandomValue(Type objectType)**\
 Create a random value of the specified type which will include all the types mentioned above\